Aims & addressed problems

 Strategic partnership to address the above needs: SUSPLUS

-The SUSPLUS project will support cooperation between eight European universities to develop, implement and widely disseminate innovative educational materials and methods in the subject of sustainable food systems, thus provide university students with necessary knowledge, competencies and skills to support this important sector, but also increase their employability.
-Organic food system will be one of the presented models for increasing the overall food production and consumption sustainability.
-The high quality international, comprehensive knowledge in the area of sustainability of the food systems, unavailable in standard educational programme of a single university, will be transferred to wide community of students with the use of highly innovative tools and educational methods.
-The set of methods will be attuned to address European employers’ expectations (as described in the above analysis of needs).
-As recommended by the 2011 EU Modernisation Agenda, cooperation with employers and providing practical experience is foreseen in the plan of the project activities.
-Development and implementation of innovative, labour market relevant teaching approaches will enhance the quality of education and, in perspective, improve students’ employability.
-The project addresses the previously described key issues of the 2011 EU Modernisation Agenda, as well as priorities and aims of the Erasmus+ Programme.
-It also addresses specific aims of the strategic partnership projects.
+The SUSPLUS project supported cooperation between eight European universities to develop, implement and widely disseminate innovative educational materials and methods in the subject of sustainable food systems, thus to provide university students with necessary knowledge, competencies and skills to support this important sector, but also increase their employability.
+Organic food system was one of the presented models for increasing the overall food production and consumption sustainability.
+The high quality international, comprehensive knowledge in different areas of sustainability of the food systems, unavailable in standard educational programme of a single university, were transferred to wide community of students with the use of highly innovative tools and educational methods.
+The set of methods has been attuned to address European employers’ expectations (as described in the above analysis of needs).
+As recommended by the 2011 EU Modernisation Agenda, cooperation with employers and providing practical experience was included in the project activities.
+Development and implementation of innovative, labour market relevant teaching approaches aimed to enhance the quality of education and, in perspective, to improve students’ employability.
+The project addressed the previously described key issues of the 2011 EU Modernisation Agenda, as well as priorities and aims of the Erasmus+ Programme.
+It also addressed specific aims of the strategic partnership projects.
 In addition, the studied subject clearly responds to the main international challenges addressed to the well-being of the next generations.

 SUSPLUS target groups